SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 ## Features
 - Mulitple Meet sessions supported, according to the user-defined Meet schedule
 - Works even with the display on sleep (and does not wake it up either)
-- Works even in the background while you do other work (as long as you do not *explicitly* "Minimize" the Chrome window MeetNinja generates; just keep it open in the background, beneath your current open window(s))
+- Works even in the background while you do other work (as long as you do not *explicitly* "Minimize" the browser window MeetNinja generates; just keep it open in the background, beneath your current open window(s))
 - Automatically disables camera & microphone in-Meet
 - Color-coded & concise activity logging (verbose) with timestamps of all activities
 - Supported web browsers: Google Chrome & Mozilla Firefox

 ## Usage
-1. Clone / Download this repository or its content (mainly **MeetNinja.py** and the **chromedriver** file for your web browser and OS)
+1. Clone / Download this repository or its content (mainly **MeetNinja.py** and the **chromedriver / geckodriver** file for your web browser and OS)

 2. PIP-install all the packages mentioned under the [last subheading](https://github.com/SHUR1K-N/MeetNinja-Google-Meet-Bot#dependencies-to-pip-install "last subheading") on this page

 3. Do not run MeetNinja.py just yet.
-First, open it using any editor, and substitute your inputs (Google Meet URLs, their start times, duration of all Meets, Google username, password, path to the chromedriver file of your respective browser and OS) into the dummy values in the following section of the code (highlighted):
+First, open it using any editor, and substitute your inputs (Google Meet URLs, their start times, duration of all Meets, Google username, password, path to the web driver file of your respective browser and OS) into the dummy values in the following section of the code (highlighted):

 <div align="center">
 <img src="https://github.com/SHUR1K-N/MeetNinja-Google-Meet-Bot/blob/master/Images/Substitute.png" >